Yord/shargs/README.md

   flag('help', ['-h', '--help'], {desc: 'Print this help message and exit.'}) ]

-const script = program('deepThought', opts, {desc: 'Ask the Ultimate Question.'})
+const deepThought = command('deepThought', opts, {desc: 'Ask the Ultimate Question.'})
 ```

-The `'deepThought'` script should have three command-line options:
+The `deepThought` command should have three command-line options:

 1. A `required` string positional argument named `question`.
 2. An `answer` number option specified with `-a` or `--answer` that should default to `42` if not given.